Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 Let's review the file stucture...

 #### DeviceCapabilityModels
 This section is the "pattern" match for your BLE devices.
-Let's jump back (if you have not built a Nano device in this project, you should do that now).
-In the Nano BLE projects, we have a file that is global to the project called "Platform.ini" and in the file we designate the following when building a device...
+Let's jump back (if you have not built out a Nano BLE device for this project, you should do that now or have a BLE simulation running using LightBlue, etc.) to our Nano BLE projects where we have a file that is global to the project called "Platform.ini" and in that file we have designated the following when building and deploying to the device...

 ````yaml
 [common_env_data]